Couldn’t find event details

 The insight

-Round 1 — swipe > scroll navigation
+Round 1: swipe to scroll navigation

-Round 2 — “likelihood” → “match %”
+Round 2: “likelihood” became “match %”

-Round 3 — added credibility signals to profiles
+Round 3: credibility signals on profiles

 A deliberate trade-off